by Hannah Craven

-Pembrokeshire is famous for many things but for me two in particular stand out, the Pembrokeshire Coast National Park – the only coastal national park in the UK – and puffins!
+Pembrokeshire is famous for many things but for us, two stand out in particular – the Pembrokeshire Coast National Park (the only coastal national park in the UK) and the Pembrokeshire puffins!

 The Atlantic Puffin (Fratercula arctica) is a member of the Auk family and spends most of its life at sea.
 They return to their nesting sites on Skomer in April, staying until August, with the largest numbers present from June to Mid-July.

 We thought we’d share our experience of when we went to visit Pembrokeshire’s puffins on the amazing Skomer Island…

 I have always wanted to see puffins but have never been in Pembrokeshire at the right time.
 But in the summer of 2018, together with my partner, we were able to take the Dale Princess from St. Martin’s Haven over to Skomer, one of the UK’s puffin hot spots with approximately 6000 breeding pairs.
 Skomer, a 15 minute boat trip from St. Martin’s Haven, is the largest of Pembrokeshire’s islands and has the largest and most accessible colony of seabirds in southern Britain.
 It is owned by NRW (Natural Resources Wales) and managed by The Wildlife Trust of South & West Wales.